radian-software/straight.el/README.md

 * `straight.el` operates quietly when all is going well.
 Since Cask is based on `package.el`, it displays all messages, errors, and warnings that come from byte-compilation and autoload generation.
+* `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to overriding upstream package configuration, without forking the upstream.
+Cask has no such concept.

 #### Advantages of Cask